05 Jun How do I get the best deal on an engagement ring?

 How do I get the best deal on an engagement ring?
-If you’re looking to buy a diamond engagement ring at the best possible price, you must ensure that your diamond’s journey from the mine to the retail store is as short as possible.
-We explain how to figure this out in 5 easy steps:
+In a nutshell, you need to make sure that your diamond’s journey from the mine to the retail store is as short as possible.
+We explain how, in 5 steps.

 1. First, understand why diamonds are expensive

-These 6 stages below happen before a diamond reaches a jewellery retail store.
-Each one adds a bit of cost to your diamond:
+These 6 stages below happen before a diamond reaches a retail store.
+Each one adds a little bit of cost to your diamond.
+All are necessary, because without them, we’d have no diamonds.

-- PROSPECTING: A diamond prospector will spend decades and lots of money travelling and analysing terrains before finding a mining site.
+- PROSPECTING: A diamond prospector spends decades travelling and analysing terrains before finding a mining site.

 - MINING: A mining company employs hundreds of thousands of hours of manpower, machinery and fuel on extraction and sifting for diamonds.